gaspardL/Internet-Cancer-Remover/README.md

 - [x] Basic replacement : each emoji is replaced naively
 - [x] Options : deciding between replacing or removing all the supported emojis
 - [x] Support dynamical changes in web pages
+- [x] Replacements are slightly glowing and original emojis can be seen again on flying over with the mouse

 ## Future Objectives